 After completing this course, students will be able to:

 - Identify, describe, and explain basic theoretical concepts in the field.

 - Present a detailed account of the historical context in which these concepts were developed.

 - Research and prepare a term paper on an important current controversy in the field.

 3. Vague goals should be reformulated to be as specific as possible.
 For example:

 - Vague: Students will understand the style periods of Western music.
 How will we know that the students “understand”?

-- Better: 1) Students will be able to identify which style period of Western music a piece belongs to; and 2) students will be able to describe how the elements of music are used differently in each style period.
+- Better: 1) After listening to a piece of Western music, students will be able to identify which style period it belongs to [and justify their answer]; and 2) students will be able to describe how the elements of music are used differently in each style period.